actions-marketplace-validations/ramybenaroya_slack-pr-notification-action/README.md

-# Slack Pull Request Open Notification
+# Slack Pull Request Notification
 ## This repo is a fork of [jun3453/slack-pr-notification-action](https://github.com/marketplace/actions/slack-pr-open-notification)
 Use GitHub Actions to notify Slack that a pull request has been opened.